 - 2. Single agent vs. multiagent: the distinction between single-agent and multiagent environments may seem simple enough.
-For an example, an agent solving a crossword puzzle by itself is clearly in a single-agent environment, whereas an agent playing chess is in a two-agent environment.
-There are, however, some subtle issues.
-First, we have described how an entity may be viewed as an agent, but we have not explained which entities must be viewed as agents.
-Does an agent A (the taxi driver for example) have to treat an object B (another vehicle) as an agent, or can it be treated merely as an object.
-The key distinction is whether B's behavior is best described as maximizing a performance measure whose value depends on agent A's behavior.
-For example, in chess, the opponent entity B is trying to maximize its performance measure, which, by the rules of chess, minimizes agent A's performance measure.
-Thus, chess I a competitive multiagent environment.
-In the taxi-driving environment, on the other hand, avoiding collisions maximizes the performance measures of all agents, so it is a partially cooperative multiagent environment.
-It is also competitive because, for example, only one car can occupy a parking space. - 3.
-Deterministic vs. stochastic: if the next state of the environment is completely determined by the current state and the action executed by the agent, then we say the environment is deterministic.
+For an example, an agent solving a crossword puzzle by itself is clearly in a single-agent environment, whereas an agent playing chess is in a two-agent environment. - 3.
+Deterministic vs stochastic: if the next state of the environment is completely determined by the current state and the action executed by the agent, then we say the environment is deterministic.
 Otherwise, it is stochastic.
 In principle, an agent need not worry about uncertainty in fully observable, deterministic environment.
-If the environment is partially observable, however, then it could appear to be stochastic.
-Most real situation are complex that it is impossible to keep track of all the unobserved aspects, for practical purposes, they must be treated as stochastic.
-Taxi driving is clearly stochastic in this sense, because one can never predict the behavior of traffic exactly. - 4.
+If the environment is partially observable, however, then it could appear to be stochastic. - 4.
 Episodic vs. sequential: in an episodic task environment, the agent's experience is divided into atomic episodes.
 In each episode the agent receives a percept and then performs a single action.
 Crucially, the next episode does not depend on the actions taken in previous episodes.
-Many classification tasks are episodic.
 For example, an agent that has to spot defective parts on an assembly line bases each decision on the current part, regardless of previous decisions, moreover, the current decision doesn't affect whether the next part is defective.
 In sequential environments, on the other hand, the current decision could affect all future decisions.
-Chess and taxi driving are sequential.
-Episodic environments are much simple than sequential environments because the agent does not need to think ahead.

-- 5. Static vs. dynamic: if the environment can change while an agent is deliberating, then we say the environment is dynamic for that agent, otherwise, it is static.
+Chess and taxi driving are sequential. - 5.
+Static vs. dynamic: if the environment can change while an agent is deliberating, then we say the environment is dynamic for that agent, otherwise, it is static.
 Static environments are easy to deal with because the agent need not keep looking at the world while it is deciding on an action, nor need it worry about the passage of time.
 Dynamic environments, on the other hand, are continuously asking the agent what it wants to do.
-If it hasn't decided yet, that counts as deciding to do nothing.
-If the environment itself does not change with the passage of time but the agent's performance score does, then we say the environment is semidynamic.
 Taxi driving is clearly dynamic: the other cars and the taxi itself keep moving while the driving algorithm dithers about what to do next.
-Chess, when played with a clock, is semidynamic.
-Crossword puzzles art static. - 6.
-Discrete vs. continuous: the discrete/continuous distinction applies to the state of the environment, to the way time is handled, and to the percepts and actions of the agent.
+Crossword puzzles are static.

+6. Discrete vs. continuous: the discrete/continuous distinction applies to the state of the environment, to the way time is handled, and to the percepts and actions of the agent.
 For example, the chess environment has a finite number of distinct states.
 Chess also has a discrete set of percepts and actions.
 Taxi driving is continuous-state and continuous-time problem.
 The speed and location of the taxi and of the other vehicles sweep through a range of continuous values and do so smoothly over time.
-Taxi-driving actions are also continuous.
-Input from digital cameras is discrete, strictly speaking, but is typically treated as representing continuously varying intensities and locations.

-Task Environment Observable Agents Deterministic Episodic Static Discrete Crossword puzzle Fully Single Deterministic • Static Discrete Chess with a clock Fully Multi Deterministic Semi Discrete Poker Partially Multi Stochastic Sequential Static Discrete Backgammon Fully Multi Stochastic Sequential Static Discrete Taxi driving Medical diagnosis Partially Partially Multi Single Stochastic Stochastic • Continuous Continuous Image analysis Part-picking robot Fully Single Deterministic Episodic Semi Continuous Partially Single Stochastic Episodic Dynamic Continuous Refinery controller Partially Single Stochastic Sequential • Continuous Interactive English tutor Partially Multi Stochastic Sequential Discrete F: 26 F 1 6 .
-1 1.1 1 1

-Figure 2.6 Examples of task environments and their characteristics.
+Task Environment Observable Agents Deterministic Episodic Static Discrete Crossword puzzle Fully Single Deterministic Sequential Static Discrete Chess with a clock Fully Multi Deterministic Sequential Semi Discrete Poker Partially Multi Stochastic Sequential Static Discrete Backgammon Fully Multi Stochastic Sequential Static Discrete Taxi driving Partially Multi Stochastic Sequential Dynamic Continuous Medical diagnosis Partially Single Stochastic Sequential Dynamic Continuous Image analysis Fully Single Deterministic Episodic Semi Continuous Part-picking robot Partially Single Stochastic Episodic Dynamic Continuous Refinery controller Partially Single Stochastic Sequential Dynamic Continuous Interactive English tutor Partially Multi Stochastic Sequential Dynamic Discrete Figure 2.6 Examples of task environments and their characteristics.